Farecho/my_bot/config/READme.md

-This is my config folder that contains saved rviz files, controllers files and gazebo params files.
+This is my config folder that contains saved rviz files, controllers files, gazebo and mapper params files.